 The first 4 semesters communicate you the basic knowledge of the disciplines Management, Mathematics, Law and Economics.

-Starting in the second semester, students get insights into their chosen specialization in technology (Chemistry, Mechanical Engineering, Informatics, Electrical and Information Technology, Computer Engineering and Renewable Resources).
+Starting in the second semester, students get insights into their chosen specialization in technology (Chemistry, Mechanical Engineering, Informatics, Electrical and Information Technology, Computer Engineering and Medicine).

-Within the upper terms, our students get the chance to prove their team working skills during the module “Project Studies” and can choose a specialization in the Management or/and Technology area depending on their personal interests.
+Within the upper terms, our students get the chance to prove their team working skills during the module “Project Studies” and can choose a specialization in the Management Innovation & Entrepreneurship, Marketing, Strategy & Leadership, Operations & Supply Chain Management, Finance & Accounting, Economics & Policy or/and Technology area depending on their personal interests.